relaycoder/repograph/docs/repomix-output.md

         }
       }
     } else {
+      if (maxWorkers > 1 && isBrowser) {
+        logger.warn('Parallel analysis with workers is not supported in the browser.
+Falling back to sequential analysis.');
+      }
       logger.debug(`Analyzing files sequentially in the main thread.`);
       for (const item of filesToProcess) {
         try {